Today’s market is so competitive that it’s often hard to make your voice heard amongst the sea of other brands.

 The first step in harnessing the power of mass desires is to identify them.
 Sit down and write out five mass desires your product can fulfill.

 If you can’t think of these five desires, you have an issue.
 Maybe your product doesn’t fulfill any mass desires.
 That’s an issue with your offering.

 Or perhaps you just have never considered what mass desires your product solves.

-To figure this out, first consider what your product does.
+To figure this out, consider what your product does.
 Look at a list of its features.
 Then figure out what problems those solve.
 Then, zoom out your focus and determine what mass desire you satisfy by solving those problems.